SoK: Log Based Transparency Enhancing Technologies: Balancing Transparency With Privacy

-However, this can be avoided by relying on a release mechanism such as the generation of a synthetic dataset (although not a general solution~\cite{stadler2021synthetic}) that can, in turn, be queried ad infinitum, rather than relying on a query mechanism that serves differential private answers to queries on the database of original data.
+However, this can be avoided by relying on a release mechanism that generates synthetic data (although not a general solution~\cite{stadler2021synthetic}) that can be queried ad infinitum, rather than relying on a query mechanism that serves differential private answers to queries on the database of original data.

 Zero-knowledge proofs can also act as a form of editorial control.
-A zero-knowledge proof reveals nothing but the truth of a statement, so there is an inherent limit to the expressiveness that can be obtained from this tool.
-Requiring that any query by an auditor be expressed as provably true or false statement within the constraints of a formal language means that some statements in everyday language will require expertise to be translated into the required formal language, or be practically impossible to translate if they are necessarily vague.
-Constraints dictated by the specific scheme and cryptographic circuits used by the scheme may also restrict the language of formal statements that can be formulated for a given scheme.
+A zero-knowledge proof reveals nothing but the truth of a statement, which can remove context from a query.
+Requiring that any query by an auditor be expressed as a provably true or false statement within the constraints of a formal language may also restrict the range of possible queries, and prevent necessarily vague queries.

-Querying for provable statements can also be made woefully inefficient this way e.g., iterating over queries of the type ``is the number of data points with attribute $\alpha$ greater than $x$'', as queries must be without intuition based on trends that could be obtained by having access to data and visualisation tools.
+Querying for provable statements can also be made inefficient this way e.g., iterating over queries of the type ``is the number of data points with attribute $\alpha$ greater than $x$'', as queries must be designed without access to data.
 The result of this is that practically speaking, it is only possible for auditors and individuals to verify statements that are given to them by those who control the information that is queried, rather than being able to perform their own investigation.

-Moreover, because zero-knowledge proofs reveal so little by design, detecting a flawed implementation of a zero-knowledge proof system that allow counterfeit proofs to be produced can be hard.
+Moreover, detecting a flawed implementation of a zero-knowledge proof system that allows counterfeit proofs to be produced can be hard.
 Flaws in zero-knowledge proof systems have only happened by accident so far~\cite{miller2022coordinated,zcashbug}, but there is a precedent for cryptosystems that could plausibly be exploitable by design~\cite{bernstein2016dual}.
-A malicious system operator could attempt to introduce an intentionally flawed zero-knowledge proof system that would allow them to appear compliant with whatever the proofs are meant to show, without this being the case.
+A malicious system operator could attempt to introduce an intentionally flawed zero-knowledge proof system that would allow them to appear compliant with any desired norm.